PWNFinance/gm_ethprague/events/all-stars-mev-dinner/readme.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: ALL STARS MEV DINNER: WHAT'S NEXT FOR MEV IN DEFI?
+title: ALL STARS MEV DINNER - WHAT'S NEXT FOR MEV IN DEFI?

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.